 Special effects, or lack there of, is my biggest issue.
 Now I’m talking real practical effects designed from scratch, something original.
 The first three seasons featured some pretty great concepts and designs.
 From the brief appearance of the ghostly “Woman in White” to the Wendigo, there was thought put into every character.
-There was a unique look unlike anything done on television and in film.
+There was a unique look, unlike anything on television.
 It was a shining moment in the series and something to look forward to each week.

 A great example are Reapers.
-We are introduced to them in the first season when Dean comes face-to-face with one.
-It was an elderly looking man, but not fully human.
+We are introduced to them in the first season as an elderly looking man, but not fully human.
 This design was very subtle, but effective.
 Jump to the next season when Dean meets Tessa, a young woman who turns out to be a reaper.
-The reason for her humanly appearance was so Dean would talk to her.
-However, from then on all Reapers appeared as humans, despite not having the same motive.
+The reason for her humanly appearance was so Dean would talk to her, trust her.
+However, Reapers have appeared as humans from then on, despite not having the same motive.

-We once again see the same thing happen with the djinn’s, or “evil genies”.
+We see the same thing happen once again with the Djinn’s, or “evil genies”.
 Their first appearance is in the dreamy season two episode, “What Is and What Should Never Be”.
-The djinn appears as a heavily tattooed creature with blue eyes and a blue flame appearing on his hand to signify his magic.
+The Djinn appears as a heavily tattooed creature with blue eyes and a blue effect on his hand to signify his magic.
 The clothing was also representative of him being a mystical, ancient being.

 Later we were given the Alphas, the main big bad for that entire season.
 All of whom looked like basic humans.
 Supposedly the first of every creature the brothers have come across.
 The most powerful of vampires, shapeshifters, and skinwalkers — and they look like any other person you’d walk by on the street.
 Later down the season line, we have another big bad called the Leviathan’s, who were all human in appearance, accept for poorly CGI’d mouths when they fed.

 Everything for the most part has been consistently human in appearance.
 A few CGI effects here and there, but no real special effects makeup or design.
 It’s hard to excuse it when you know they are capable of amazing creature design.
-I remember how creepy a simple monster of the week was, like the Scarecrow seen below.
+I remember how creepy a simple monster of the week was, like the Scarecrow from season 1 (pictured below).

-Now we get powerful monsters that look like you and I, as for example Eve pictured below.
-The most feared mother-of-all-monsters and she looks less than intimidating.
-As someone who has an extreme interest in designs, and with shows like Face/Off proving it’s capable, I know they can do better than what they’re giving us.
+Now we get so-called powerful monsters that look like you and I. Take Eve for example (pictured below), who is the most feared mother-of-all-monsters, at least that’s what they tell us.
+But truthfully, she looks less than intimidating and completely bland.
+I know they can do better than what they’re giving us.